Certifications / Cloud

 Amazon Workmail is AWS's primary mail service, creating Exchange-like accounts that can be accessed through native Outlook support, a web interface, or POP/IMAP.
 WorkMail can integrate with your Active Directory, and even acts as a Mobile Device Manager for pushing policies to your user's devices.

-For those organizations who need to send bulk or transactional mail, SES (Simple Email Service) is Amazon's service for sending automated email.
+For organizations that need to send bulk or transactional mail, SES (Simple Email Service) is Amazon's automated email service.
 SES can integrate with software and databases to send transactional emails, such as receipts and confirmations.
 It can also process large mailing lists to send promotional or other bulk messages.
 SES also has the ability to receive email programmatically, scanning for content with a Lambda function or delivering mail to an S3 bucket.

 Move Backups and Data Archives to the AWS Cloud